MADElinessss/MADElinessss/README.md

 I am passionate about creating seamless and delightful user experiences through innovative iOS applications.
 With a background in UX design, I strive to understand user needs and incorporate them into the development process to build user-friendly and engaging apps.
-Feel free to reach out to me for collaborations or inquiries about my work. 😊
+Feel free to reach out to me for collaborations or inquiries about my work.
+Hit me up anytime😊

 ## Major Projects
 ### 1. 🍀 LottoDiary